 In the 1970s, researchers fed a vitamin E deficient diet to a group of healthy volunteers (read: graduate students) for one year.
 There were no serious deficiency symptoms, as would be expected if you did the same thing with vitamin C or thiamin.
 The researchers concluded: “Vitamin E is a vitamin in search of a deficiency syndrome.
+Vitamin E benefits for cancer are outlined here.

 Fast forward a few years and the Shute brothers were Canadian physicians who began using large doses of vitamin E to treat patients with heart disease.
 There were many noteworthy successes.
 Eventually, researchers figured out that the time to expression of a deficiency symptom may be years or even decades.
 Long term deficiency of vitamin D eventually may lead to cancer, depression, heart disease, auto immune conditions, and more.
 Long term deficiency of chromium may eventually lead to diabetes.
 Long term deficiency of vitamin E may eventually lead to heart disease, cancer, cognitive decline, and more.
 Vitamin E provides protection against the ravaging effects of oxidation, while also performing tasks as a bioregulator of DNA and cell membranes.
 Most western diets do not have enough vitamin E.